 - Disable log backups, and set the backup catalog to the file system for relevant database.

 - To do this, double-click systemdb > Configuration > Select Database > Filter (Log).

 - Set enable_auto_log_backup to No.

 - Take an on-demand full backup of the database.

 - Wait for the full backup and catalog backup to finish.

 - Revert the previous settings back to those for Azure:

 - Set log_backup_using_backint to True.

-In the vault dashboard, go to Manage > Backup Policies
+In the vault dashboard, go to Backup items:

 Any change in the retention period will be applied retrospectively to all the older recovery points besides the new ones.